gorvk/sync-flick/README.md

 # Sync Movies
 Share and watch movies online with your loved ones in sync along with video, voice, and chat.<br>
-Developed with React, Go, and MongoDB.
+Build with React, Go, and MongoDB.